7 steps for successful migration to Cloud Computing

 #5 – Security: what measures are in place to backup and protect your data, and what is their approach to disaster recovery?

-Once you have chosen an appropriate provider, they will be able to guide you through the migration process and take steps to minimise disruption to your business.
+Once you have chosen an appropriate provider, they can guide you through the migration process and take steps to minimise disruption to your business.

 Step 4 – Final stages of preparation